AweSanjam/chat-to-kb/README.md

-# 💬 GPT-Powered Knowledge Base Discord Bot
+# 💬 GPT-Powered Knowledge Base Discord?slack Bot

 This project is a smart, self-improving **Discord support bot** that uses OpenAI’s GPT models to answer user questions, tag issues, and build a living knowledge base over time.
 It is built for **technical support teams**, **communities**, and anyone who handles repeat questions.